siserin/blind9/doc/arm/reference.rst

 ``qname-minimization``
    This option controls QNAME minimization behaviour in the BIND resolver.
-When set to ``strict``, BIND will follow the QNAME minimization algorithm to the letter, as specified in RFC 7816.
+When set to ``strict``, BIND will follow the QNAME minimization algorithm to the letter, as specified in :rfc:`7816`.
    Setting this option to ``relaxed`` will cause BIND to fall back to normal (non-minimized) query mode when it receives either NXDOMAIN or other unexpected responses (e.g. SERVFAIL, improper zone cut,